 Insert:

-If Tx_Impulse_Input is “Separate” then a new column shall be added to the impulse_matrix that shall contain the cumulative impulse response of all upstream models and channels of this Tx.
+If the Reserved Parameter Tx_Impulse_Input is “Separate” then a new column shall be added to the impulse_matrix that shall contain the cumulative impulse response of all upstream models and channels of this Tx.

-Note that EDA tools, for AMI models with AMI_Version 7.1 and later, are allowed to determine the model filter impulse response by adding an aggressor column that contains a unit impulse response to determine the filter equalization.
-Models that use the contents of the aggressor columns to determine the model’s equalization should ignore, when determining model equalization, columns that contain a unit impulse response.
+Note that EDA tools, for AMI models with AMI_Version 7.2 and later, are allowed to determine the model filter impulse response by adding an aggressor column that contains a “unit impulse response” to determine the filter equalization.
+A unit impulse response contains all zeros except the first value, which shall equal 1.0/sample_interval.
+Any model that uses the contents of the aggressor columns to optimize its equalization should ignore columns that contain a unit impulse response for the purpose of optimizing its equalization.
 However, the model should still apply equalization and gain to these columns.

-Add the following to Section 10.2.3:
+Add the following to the end of Section 10.2.3:

-“The Reserved Parameter Tx_Impulse_Input determines the content of the impulse_matrix input to the Tx AMI_Init function and what the AMI_Init function does to the output of the impulse_matrix”.
+The Reserved Parameter Tx_Impulse_Input determines the content of the impulse_matrix input to the Tx AMI_Init function and what the AMI_Init function does to the output of the impulse_matrix as described below.

-AMI_Init function modifies the through channel (column 1) of impulse_matrix in place by applying its gain and equalization to the first column of the impulse_matrix
+The AMI_Init function modifies the impulse response of the through channel in the impulse_matrix in place by applying its gain and equalization to the first column of the impulse_matrix.

-AMI_Init function modifies the crosstalk channel columns of impulse_matrix in place by applying its gain and equalization to the aggressor columns
+The AMI_Init function modifies the crosstalk channel columns of the impulse_matrix in place by applying its gain and equalization to the aggressor columns.

-Column 1 of the impulse response input is determined by the value of Tx_Impulse_Input.
-If Tx_Impulse_Input is “Separate”, an additional column that contains a second through channel impulse response is added to the impulse matrix by the EDA tool.
-The model does not modify this additional column.
+The content of the input impulse_matrix is determined by the value of parameter Tx_Impulse_Input as described in the parameter definition.

-Note when Tx_Impulse_Input parameter is not present, or is “Downstream”, then the normal non-repeater flow is unchanged (except an aggressor unit impulse response may now be added to the impulse matrix).
+Note when parameter Tx_Impulse_Input is not present, or is “Downstream”, then the normal non-repeater flow is unchanged (except an aggressor unit impulse response may now be added to the impulse matrix).

-Add the following new parameter in Section 10.4 before Use_Init_Output on page 226:
+Add the following new parameter in Section 10.4 before Use_Init_Output:

 Parameter: Tx_Impulse_Input